Alluxio/alluxio/docs/en/operation/User-CLI.md

   --io-size 512m --threads 2
 ```

-### runMesosTest

-The `runMesosTest` validates the Alluxio Mesos integration.
-Note that this command will stop any Alluxio services running on the machine.

 ### runUfsTests

 The `runUfsTests` aims to test the integration between Alluxio and the given UFS.
 UFS tests